parishwadomkar/TrafficDetection/README.md

    A horizontal band (y = 1495 to 1500) is defined where vehicles are “recorded.”
 This region is drawn on every frame.

 3. **Gap Line Definition:**
-   A horizontal line (Y = 1495) is defined where gap times for each lane are "recorded".
+   A horizontal line (Y = 1495) is defined where the time headway for each lane are "recorded".

 4. **Detection & Tracking:**
    YOLOv8 is used to detect vehicles and track them across frames.
 Bounding boxes, class IDs, and track IDs are extracted.